AlekhyaSasi/MyWritings/python-create-a-class.md

 ##### Note:

--   Capitalize the first letter of the class.
+-   Class names are written in [camel case](https://en.wikipedia.org/wiki/Camel_case).
    - **Example**: `ClassName`
+-  A class may contain a list of statements such as functions and methods.
--  You can create a class without any statements.
+-  You can also create a class without any statements.
 However, such a class is of less use.
--  A class may contain a list of statements such as functions and methods.
--  It's recommended to include a docstring, which has a brief description of the class.
+-  It's recommended to include a docstring in the beginning, which briefly describes the functionality of the class.

 ### Sample